yoanlcq/prisma/README.md

 # prisma

-A small C-library for playing with [ANSI escape sequences](http://en.wikipedia.org/wiki/ANSI_escape_code).
+A small C library for playing with [ANSI escape sequences](http://en.wikipedia.org/wiki/ANSI_escape_code).

 prisma is released under the [CC0 license](http://creativecommons.org/about/cc0).

-Anyone may freely build upon, enhance and reuse prisma for any purposes without restriction under copyright or database law.
+Please note that this is an unfinished project which goal was for me to learn how to create a library and document it.
+Its code is old and not so well-thought.

 ## About

-prisma is a small C/C++ library, which allows easy Select Graphics Rendition (SGR) ANSI escape sequences generation and interpretation, with no other dependency than the C standard library.
+prisma is a small C library, which allows easy Select Graphics Rendition (SGR) ANSI escape sequences generation and interpretation, with no other dependency than the C standard library.
 You may see it as a poor man's `ncurses`, except that it does not specifically target text interfaces.